Anti-Racist Education

 Child's illustration of hands raised in solidarity.
 Artwork produced as part of Children's Parliament's exploration of Anti-racist education, 2021.

-While presenting the issue, our Members of Children’s Parliament asked Ministers to ensure:
+While presenting the issue to the Scottish Cabinet, our Members of Children’s Parliament asked Ministers to ensure:

 • Support for children who have experienced racism.

-• Anti-racist education to be shaped by experts, including Black, Asian and minority ethnic (BAME) children and teachers.
+• Anti-racist education to be shaped by experts, including children and teachers who identify as people of colour.

 • To know how to report racism and what will happen if we report it.